AnicetNgrt/flore1/CONTRIBUTING.md

 # 🏅 Rewarding contributors:
 My project includes a `CONTRIBUTORS.md` file which lists all the contributors, a brief description of their work, and a link to their website and paypal donation page if they wish to.
 Of course, you can ask me not to list you in it, this is totally optional ;-) .
-Contributors may also be rewarded further, but I can't
+Contributors may be more rewarded, but I can't promess anything, I repeat, this is still a small scale project.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3NTgyMjMwNzEsMjEwOTQ3NzIzLDQ2MT
+eyJoaXN0b3J5IjpbMTY3MTI2NDU3MSwyMTA5NDc3MjMsNDYxNT
-UxMTMyLC0xOTY1OTcxNTAwLC0yMDU3MDgzNTI4XX0=
+ExMzIsLTE5NjU5NzE1MDAsLTIwNTcwODM1MjhdfQ==
 -->